-Statistics show that approximately 40 million people suffer from anxiety disorders in America and the common causes are: genetic, sudden grief or major life changes, medical condition that involves your brain chemistry, phobias and fears.
-Almost all anxiety disorders are treatable if you know to recognize the symptoms and seek for help from your doctor as soon as possible.
+Statistics show that approximately 40 million people suffer from anxiety disorders in America and the common causes are: genetic, sudden grief or major life changes, the medical condition that involves your brain chemistry, phobias and fears.
+Almost all anxiety disorders are treatable if you know to recognize the symptoms and seek help from your doctor as soon as possible.

 Types of Anxiety Disorders

-Those who suffer from this anxiety disorder will experience extreme feeling of panic and fear for made up situations such as, the fear of dying or someone else dying in the family, the fear of not being able to deal with a situation and so on.
+Those who suffer from this anxiety disorder will experience the extreme feeling of panic and fear for made up situations such as, the fear of dying or someone else dying in the family, the fear of not being able to deal with a situation and so on.
 Common symptoms include the feeling that your heart is pounding or you are having a heart attack, sweating, upset stomach, insomnia and difficulty in breathing.

 This type of anxiety disorder occurs in all age groups and it manifests by obsessing over an existing issue.
-For example, if you like cleanliness, when experiencing Obsessive Cumpulsive Disorder you will not be able to rest or do anything else until the house or any other place is thoroughly cleaned and even then you will keep worrying in your mind if it is clean enough.
+For example, if you like cleanliness, when experiencing Obsessive Compulsive Disorder you will not be able to rest or do anything else until the house or any other place is thoroughly cleaned and even then you will keep worrying in your mind if it is clean enough.
 This anxiety disorder can be recognized through the following symptoms: routine rituals in cleaning or performing a particular task until it is perfectly done or hoarding things that you don’t anymore in an obsessive way.

 Post-Traumatic Stress Disorder, or PTSD, is a condition characterized by intense fear, helplessness, guilt or sometimes an afraid feeling (very common among children).
-Normally, PTSD is said to be from an exposure to extreme trauma or events like physical abuse, rape, an airplane or car crash, war or the like.
+Normally, PTSD is said to be from an exposure to extreme trauma or events like physical abuse, rape, an aeroplane or car crash, war or the like.